- Home

 How does the Holy Spirit help us pray?

-The Holy Spirit helps believers pray by strengthening them in weakness and interceding when they do not know what to pray.
-He also draws their hearts into deeper fellowship with the Father.
+He strengthens believers in weakness and intercedes when they do not know what to pray, drawing them into deeper fellowship with the Father.

 How can I walk daily with the Holy Spirit?

-You can walk daily with the Holy Spirit by surrendering to Jesus, reading and obeying God’s Word, praying with humility, responding to conviction, and asking the Lord to fill and lead you each day.
+By surrendering to Jesus, reading God’s Word, praying, responding to conviction, and asking the Holy Spirit to lead and fill you each day.

 Trending Now